LISPBUILDER-SDL - Use SDL from Common Lisp

 color-* color => result

-Returns the RGB/A components of color as a spread.
-If COLOR contains an alpha component then RESULT is (VALUES R G B A) If COLOR contains no alpha component then RESULT is (VALUES R G B)
+Returns the RGB/A color components as a spread.
+COLOR-A returns (VALUES R G B A).
+COLOR returns (VALUES R G B)

 [Standard class]